proto-lab-ro/jobshoplab/docs/source/additional_resources/contributing.rst

 When reporting bugs:

 1. Check if the bug has already been reported
-2. Use the bug report template
-3. Include a clear description of the bug
+2. Include a clear description of the bug
-4. Provide steps to reproduce the issue
+3. Provide steps to reproduce the issue
-5. Include expected and actual behavior
+4. Include expected and actual behavior
-6. Add information about your environment (Python version, OS, etc.)
+5. Add information about your environment (Python version, OS, etc.)

 Feature Requests
 --------------